2012 United States presidential election in Vermont

-Primaries
+To date, this is the last time that the towns of Baltimore, Belvidere, Benson, Berkshire, Bloomfield, Brighton, Brownington, Brunswick, Canaan, Charleston, Clarendon, Concord, Coventry, Danby, Derby, Eden, Fair Haven, Franklin, Granby, Groton, Guildhall, Highgate, Holland, Ira, Irasburg, Lowell, Lunenburg, Newport, Norton, Orange, Readsboro, Richford, Searsburg, Sheldon, Stamford, Sutton, Topsham, Troy, Victory, Wells, West Rutland, and Williamstown voted Democratic.

+Primary elections

-Democratic
+Democratic primary

 The Democratic primary took place on Super Tuesday, March 6, 2012.
 Incumbent President Barack Obama ran unopposed.
 According to the Secretary of State of Vermont's office, he received 40,247 votes (97.28%) and all of the 27 delegates attending the 2012 Democratic National Convention in Charlotte, North Carolina pledged to support his re-nomination.
 The remaining 2.72% of the vote was made up of 675 write-ins (1.63%) and 450 blank votes (1.09%).

-Republican
+Republican primary

 The Republican primary also took place on Super Tuesday, March 6, 2012.

 Vermont has 17 delegates to the 2012 Republican National Convention.
 Three superdelegates are bound by the primary results and awarded on a winner-take-all basis.
 The remaining 14 are awarded winner-take-all to the candidate who wins at least 50% of the vote statewide, or allocated proportionately among candidates winning at least 20% of the vote statewide if no one gets a majority.

 Former Massachusetts Governor Mitt Romney won the primary with a plurality, receiving 24,008 votes (39.45%) and 9 delegates.
 He won every single county.
 Representative from Texas's 14th district Ron Paul placed in second with 15,391 votes, or 25.29%, while former Senator from Pennsylvania Rick Santorum received 14,368 votes, or 23.61%.
 Both were awarded 4 delegates.
 The only other candidate to receive over 5% of the vote was former Speaker of the House Newt Gingrich, with 8.13% of the vote.